nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_Stable-Platypus2-13B-GPTQ - [ mixed / pass ]
 `"Sally has 1 sister since she is a girl among the other 4 children who are also girls."` [ sort of right, sort of wrong... ]

+TheBloke/Tulu-30B-SuperHOT-8K-GPTQ - [pass]
+"Sally has 1 sister as she is one of 5 children from the same two parents who had 3 boys and 2 girls."

 TheBloke_upstage-llama-30b-instruct-2048-GPTQ -  [ pass ]
 `"Since there are only two girls in the family, including Sally herself, Sally has one sister."`